marchage/EncryptedAlbum/README.md

 ## Storage & Security (High Level)

 - **macOS**: By default, encrypted media and metadata are stored under `~/Library/Application Support/SecretVault/` in the current user account.
-- **iOS**: Uses iCloud Drive (`~/Library/Mobile Documents/`) if available, otherwise local Documents directory.
+- **iOS**: Currently uses local Documents directory (iCloud Drive sync disabled for personal development teams).
 - You can optionally choose a custom vault folder (for example an iCloud Drive folder); the app then stores its encrypted vault inside a `SecretVault/` subfolder there.
 - Encryption keys are derived from either the auto-generated password or your manual password.
 - The app uses authenticated encryption (AES-256-GCM) so tampering with vault files is detected.
 - Losing or forgetting the password means the vault contents cannot be recovered.

-## iCloud Sync Setup
+## iCloud Sync Setup (Currently Disabled)

+**Status**: iCloud sync is currently disabled due to Apple's personal development team restrictions.

-To enable cross-device synchronization:
+To enable cross-device synchronization in the future:

+1. Join the Apple Developer Program ($99/year)
+2. Re-enable iCloud entitlements (see Development Notes above)
-1. **Enable iCloud Drive** on both your Mac and iOS devices in Settings > Apple ID > iCloud > iCloud Drive.
+3. Enable iCloud Drive on both your Mac and iOS devices in Settings > Apple ID > iCloud > iCloud Drive
-2. **Grant Photos access** on both platforms when prompted.
+4. Grant Photos access on both platforms when prompted
-3. **Sign in with the same Apple ID** on all devices.
+5. Sign in with the same Apple ID on all devices
-4. The vault will automatically sync encrypted files between devices via iCloud Drive.
+6. The vault will automatically sync encrypted files between devices via iCloud Drive
-5. **Note**: Photos library access is device-specific and won't sync between devices - you'll need to hide photos on each device separately.
+7. **Note**: Photos library access is device-specific and won't sync between devices - you'll need to hide photos on each device separately

 ## License